microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 In the above logs, the `[0HM34OD7O65E5]` prefix is the `HttpContext.TraceIdentifier` which is a unique id per HTTP request.
 This makes it easier to see how Coyote explores lots of async interleaving during testing and debugging.
-In this example we see it bouncing between 3 async tasks `[0HM34OD7O65E5]`, `[0HM34OD7O65E6]` and `[0HM34OD7O65E7]` and this controlled interleaving of tasks can help find lots of bugs.
+In this example you can see it bouncing between 3 async tasks `[0HM34OD7O65E5]`, `[0HM34OD7O65E6]` and `[0HM34OD7O65E7]` and this controlled interleaving of tasks can help find lots of bugs.

 ## Rewriting unit tests